 Having negotiated pay and benefits established by union representatives, unionized electrical apprentices can anticipate more security when it comes to long-term benefits.
 A unionized electrician can expect to receive PTO, sick days, health care, and pension plans throughout their career – regardless of their employer.

 Non-unionized shops tend to offer benefits as well.
-However, since these plans are not negotiated by a union, they tend to vary depending on employer.
+However, since these plans are not negotiated by a union, they tend to vary depending on the employer.
 Some shops offer 401Ks or IRAs, giving employees the option to contribute up to 10% of a paycheck.
 This lends some flexibility when handling your finances later in your life.

 Deciding Which is Best for You